-RHEL, OEL, and CentOS 5.0 guest operating systems with the original kernel will fail to boot on XenServer 6.1.0.
-Before attempting to upgrade a XenServer host to version 6.1.0, customers should update the kernel to version 5.4 (2.6.18-164.el5xen) or later.
-Customers running these guests that have already upgraded their XenServer host to version 6.1.0, should refer to the Citrix Knowledge Base article CTX134845 for information on upgrading the kernel.
+RHEL, OL, and CentOS 5.0 guest operating systems with the original kernel will fail to boot on XenServer 6.5 Service Pack 1.
+Before attempting to upgrade a XenServer host to the 6.5 Service Pack 1, customers should update the kernel to version 5.4 (2.6.18-164.el5xen) or later.
+Customers running these guests that have already upgraded their XenServer host to 6.5 Service Pack 1 should refer to the Citrix Knowledge Base article, CTX134845 for information on upgrading the kernel.